 A library of field guides is an important resource for homeschooling families, and with spring just around the corner, it’s a great time to make sure you have what you need on hand to help with identification of birds, trees, insects, spiders, snakes, turtles, frogs, toads, and wildflowers.

 A field guide is a book that provides descriptions and pictures of plants and animals so they can easily be identified when they’re found in nature.
 Much of this information is on the Internet today, but it’s often handier to have paperback books.
 They are convenient for stashing in a backpack and easier to refer to on bright days when you’re trying to examine a creature in its natural habitat.
 Most field guides are also well-indexed, which is still sometimes not the case with online resources.

-Field guides may also cover certain groups of species, such as our copies of Stokes Beginner’s Guide to Shorebirds (Donald and Lillian Stokes) and Stokes Beginner’s Guide to Dragonflies (Blair Nikula).
+Field guides may also cover certain groups of species, such as our copies of Stokes Beginner’s Guide to Shorebirds (Donald and Lillian Stokes; affiliate link) and Stokes Beginner’s Guide to Dragonflies (Blair Nikula; affiliate link).

 How Do I Build a Field Guide Library?